 Can My Dog Eat Cranberries?

 It’s always better to be safe than sorry when introducing new foods to your dog’s diet; feeding potentially toxic foods to our pets simply isn’t worth it.
 Fortunately, cranberries on their own are generally safe for dogs to eat.
-In fact, they have several nutritional benefits for dogs as well as humans: they can support your pup’s immune system and cognitive function, and keep inflammation, allergies and skin problems at bay.
-High in vitamin C, fiber and potassium, cranberries can also help to lower the risk of heart disease, stroke, hypertension, diabetes, gastrointestinal diseases and cancer.
+In fact, they have several nutritional benefits for dogs as well as humans: they can support your pup’s immune system and cognitive health, and support a healthy response to inflammation, seasonal allergies and allergy-related skin issues.

 Cranberries and UTIs

-For many of us, a UTI is often accompanied by a trip to the grocery store for some cranberry juice.
+For many of us, a UTI (urinary tract infection) is often accompanied by a trip to the grocery store for some cranberry juice.
 This is because cranberries contain A-type proanthocyanidins (PACs) which prevent bacteria from sticking to the bladder wall.
-Similarly, cranberries can help to prevent canine UTIs by balancing bladder PH levels and helping the bladder function properly.
+Similarly, cranberries can help support urinary tract health by balancing bladder PH levels and helping the bladder function normally.

 Some common canine UTI symptoms to look for include: